Dealing Effectively with Employee Terminations

-A discharge for cause may result from a blatant, direct violation of a company policy such as theft, fighting, time card fraud, harassment, insubordination, etc.
+Termination for cause results from a blatant, direct violation of a company policy such as theft, fighting, time card fraud, harassment, insubordination, or other issue that goes against written company requirements.

-Discharge for Performance – A discharge for performance is based on an employee’s inability to meet defined performance expectations, goals, metrics, and Key Performance Indicators (KPIs).
+A termination for performance is based on an employee’s inability to meet defined performance expectations, goals, and metrics.
+Employee performance should be based on these Key Performance Indicators (KPIs) to help determine which employees meet performance requirements.

-In either situation, knowing when to terminate and when to conduct a termination meeting requires to be defined steps:
+In either situation, knowing when to terminate and how to conduct a termination meeting requires a defined process.
+Before you get to the step of termination, it is important to communicate clearly.

 - Communicate expectations for employee performance upfront